atolye15/checklist/checklists/adding-icons-to-web-projects.md

 - [ ] Select all icons and press the "Generate SVG & More" button on IcoMoon

 - [ ] Press the download button to get the SVG icons
-If the icoMoon project settings are not defined, press the settings icon to the right of the download button to configure the project settings.
+If the icoMoon project settings are not defined, press the settings icon on the right of the download button to configure the project settings.

 - [ ] Copy SVG icons to icons folder in your project